 Officially known as the Basilica of Our Lady of Peace of Yamoussoukro is the largest church in the world, built over 88 acres and cost a whopping $300 million.The Basilica was constructed between 1985 and 1989 in the design of a dome like the St. Peters, but not as a direct replica.
 It is shouldered by 272 Greco-Roman columns, has Italian marble tiles on 7.4 acres and is surrounded by an expansive swathe of 88 acres of nothing but formal gardens.
 The 7,000 square meters of stained glass was imported from France.
 The air conditioned basilica was designed with a seating capacity of 7, 000 and standing room for 11, 000.

 There is a private papal villa that has only been used once, in 1990 when Pope John Paul II came to consecrate it.

 When the Vatican learnt the dictators big plan to out-do the Vatican, it demanded that that the dome of Yamoussoukro Basilica not be higher than St Peter’s.
 To save face, the Vatican also demanded that a hospital for the poor be built near the new church.

 Houphouet-Boigny agreed not to make it taller than St. Peters in Rome because he wanted the Pope at the consecration.
 But he did a few cheeky things, the cross of his Basillica is suspiciously 17m higher.
-On one stained glass panel Boigny is pictured beside Jesus in one stained glass panel.
+In one stained glass panel Boigny is pictured beside Jesus.
 He had appointed himself the 13th Apostle.